Core Services Layer

 Use formatter objects in Core Foundation and Cocoa to format numbers, currencies, dates, and times based on the current locale.

-For details on how to support localized versions of your software, see Internationalization Programming Topics.
+For details on how to support localized versions of your software, see Internationalization and Localization Guide.
 For information on Core Foundation formatters, see Data Formatting Guide for Core Foundation.

 Block objects, or blocks, are a C-level mechanism that you can use to create an ad hoc function body as an inline expression in your code.
 In other languages and environments, a block is sometimes called a closure or a lambda.
 You use blocks when you need to create a reusable segment of code but defining a function or method might be a heavyweight (and perhaps inflexible) solution.
 For example, blocks are a good way to implement callbacks with custom data or to perform an operation on all the items in a collection.
 Many OS X technologies—for example Game Kit, Core Animation, and many Cocoa classes—use blocks to implement callbacks.